Guide to Work, Study, Travel and Living Abroad

 Internships

-Of course, always visit the websites for the programs below for changes in deadlines and dates, which do occur at times.
+Of course, always visit the websites for the programs below for changes in deadlines and dates, which may occur.

 Study Abroad Internships usually have Fall Term deadlines in April-May, Spring deadlines usually are October-December, Summer deadlines are generally March-April.
-Check the IAESTE, Cultural Vistas, American-Scandinavian Foundation (engineering and sciences) for dates.
-This is also the best time to contact organizations if you are lining up your own internships.
+Check the IAESTE, Cultural Vistas, and the American-Scandinavian Foundation (engineering and sciences) for dates.
+This is also the best time to contact organizations if you are lining up internships on your own.

-Check the for Summer U.S. State Department internships website for deadlines.
+Check the for U.S. State Department internships website for Summer, Spring, and Fall deadlines.

 Volunteering Abroad

-Apply at least nine months in advance for Peace Corps and other long-term volunteer programs; apply in March-May for the greatest choice in short-term “workcamps” such as Volunteers for Peace.
+Apply at least nine months in advance for Peace Corps and other long-term volunteer programs; apply in March-May for the broadest choice in short-term “work camps” such as Volunteers for Peace.

 Teaching English Abroad

-Apply in October for Fulbright English Teaching Assistantship positions; November for major TESL programs in Asia, including the JET programme in Japan, Princeton-in-Asia in China and other countries in Asia.
-It never hurts to apply early.
-InterExchange and other placement programs, such as Geovisions as well as other organizations also offer programs that work for student and graduate calendars.
-Graduates generally need a TEFL certificate, available through programs worldwide and online or offered by placement programs themselves, to find work abroad.
+Apply in October for Fulbright English Teaching Assistantship positions; November for major TESL programs in Asia, including the JET Programme in Japan, Princeton-in-Asia in countries in Asia.
+It always helps to apply early.
+To work abroad, graduates generally need a TEFL certificate, available through programs worldwide and online, or may be offered such training by the actual placement programs.

 William Nolting worked for many years at the University of Michigan Overseas Opportunities Office and was the International Educational and former Work Abroad editor for Transitions Abroad Magazine.